makkira/random-users/README.md

 ## Issues so Far

-- `https://nextjs-randomuser-graphql.vercel.app/api/graphql` is down, spent time trying to find a way around
+- `https://nextjs-randomuser-graphql.vercel.app/api/graphql` is down, spent time trying to find a way around. // Using provided fix.
 - Installing relay gave issues since I am using latest React.
 Force installed it and hoping no issues.
-If issues pop up, will downgrade react version
+If issues pop up, will downgrade react version // downgraded react
-- Mocked the data for nextjs and basic functionality is working now. just gotta add tests and what not.
+- Mocked the data for nextjs and basic functionality is working now. just gotta add tests and what not. // app works now with mocked data, adjusting to use provided fix.